 In 1996, the department converted the program from a four-year program to a three-year program.
 In 2010 they began accepting three new residents each July, moving away from the staggered entry it once was.
 In 2017, the department added an international surgical rotation and updated to a state of the art surgical simulation lab.
 In 2021, we converted the program back to a four-year residency.

-Since the volunteer-led beginning, the department has graduated 169 residents (as of 2021) and currently admits four residents per year.
+Since the volunteer-led beginning, the department has graduated more than 170 residents and currently admits four residents per year.